Automattic/jetpack/docker/README.md

 You can tunnel to this container using [Ngrok](https://ngrok.com) or [other similar service](https://alternativeto.net/software/ngrok/).

-Tunnelling makes testing [Jetpack Rewind](https://jetpack.com/support/backups/) possible.
+Tunnelling makes testing [Jetpack Backup & Scan](https://jetpack.com/support/backups/) possible.
 Read more from ["Using Ngrok with Jetpack"](#using-ngrok-with-jetpack) section below.

 ## Must Use Plugins directory